Jays-Network/NexusComs/docs/GITHUB_UPLOAD_GUIDE.md

-# World Risk - GitHub Upload Guide
+# WorldRisk Nexus Coms - GitHub Upload Guide

-This guide explains how to upload your World Risk application to GitHub using the provided archive files.
+This guide explains how to upload your WorldRisk Nexus Coms application to GitHub using the provided archive files.

 ## Archive Files